tskit-dev/tskit-rust/book/src/tree_sequence_miscellaneous.md

 ### Read-only table access

-A `TreeSequence` has a `Deref` target giving read-only access to the tables:
+A `TreeSequence` has access to the tables.
+For example:

 ```rust, noplayground, ignore
 for _edge in treeseq.edges_iter() {